We don't give legal advice about this area of law.

 Strata Community Association is the peak industry body for body corporate and community title management (strata management) in Queensland.
 Strata Community Australia (QLD) will consider complaints about ethical issues relating to their members.

 Office of Fair Trading handles complaints about real estate agents if you haven’t been able to resolve your dispute directly with the agent or with the Real Estate Institute of Queensland.

 Queensland Revenue Office helps with inquiries about transfer duty, the first home owner grant, land tax and stamp duty.

 Real Estate Institute of Queensland is a professional association for the real estate industry and exists to support member real estate agents.

-Department of Natural Resources and Mines (DNRM) - Title Registry administer land titles in Queensland and provide information about property, titles and valuations.
+Department of Natural Resources, Mines and Energy - Title Registry administers land titles in Queensland and provides information about property, titles and valuations.

 The Queensland Government has information about Government land acquisition and resumption, including the land resumption process and landholder rights if land is resumed.